br3ndonland/udacity-fsnd/4-web-apps/full-stack-foundations/fsf-1-crud.md

 ### 01. Course Intro

-Lorenzo will be the instructor for this course.
+Lorenzo Brown will be the instructor for this course.

-*I think the next four lessons are the Full Stack Foundations course.*

 We will be making **data-driven web applications.**